 Any data collected during this study that personally identifies you or that could be used to personally identify you will be treated with confidentiality.
 As soon as you begin participating in this study, your name and other identifying information will be separated from the raw data collected while you drive the vehicle and replaced with a number.
 That is, your raw data will not be attached to your name, but rather to a number (for example, Driver 0011).
 The raw data collected while you drive the vehicle will be encrypted (made unreadable) from the moment it is collected until it is transferred to one or more secure central storage locations.
 Your name also will be separated from any data about you, either provided by you in response to questionnaires or gathered by researchers during the study, including crash investigation data, and will be replaced by the same driver number (for example, Driver 0011).
+YOUR PARENTS WILL NOT HAVE ACCESS TO YOUR DATA RESULTING FROM THIS STUDY.
+However, if we have reason to believe that you pose an imminent or ongoing danger to yourself or others, we may notify your parents of our findings.

-Several types of information and data about you and the study vehicle will be collected during the study:
+Several types of information and data about you and the vehicle will be collected during the study: